jharini/booknotes/system-design/system-design-interview/chapter25/README.md

 Design philosophy of object storage is similar to UNIX - when we save a file, it creates the filename in a data structure, called inode and file data is stored in different disk locations.
 The inode contains a list of file block pointers, which point to different locations on disk.

-When accessing a file, we first fetch its metadata from the inode, prior to fetching the file contents.
+When accessing a file, we first fetch its metadata from the inode, and then read the file data by following the file block pointers to the actual disk locations.

-Object storage works similarly - metadata store is used for file information, but contents are stored on disk:
+Object storage works similarly - metadata store is used for file information, but contents are stored on disk/object store:
 ![object-store-vs-unix](images/object-store-vs-unix.png)

-By separating metadata from file contents, we can scale the different stores independently:
+By separating metadata from file contents, we can scale the different stores independently.
+Data store contains immutable data, metadata store contains mutable data.:
 ![bucket-and-object](images/bucket-and-object.png)

 ## High-level design
 ![high-level-design](images/high-level-design.png)
  * Load balancer - distributes API requests across service replicas
  * API service - Stateless server, orchestrating calls to metadata and object store, as well as IAM service.
- * Identity and access management (IAM) - central place for auth, authz, access control.
+ * Identity and access management (IAM) - central place for authentication (who you are), authorization (what operations you can do based on who you are), access control.
  * Data store - stores and retrieves actual data.
 Operations are based on object ID (UUID).
  * Metadata store - stores object metadata
+Metadata and data stores are logical components and can be implemented in different ways (eg:Ceph's Rados Gateway uses multiple Rados objects).

 ## Uploading an object
 ![uploading-object](images/uploading-object.png)